 David Heinen, Vice President for Public Policy and Advocacy, North Carolina Center for Nonprofits

-As yard signs are beginning to show up in lawns across North Carolina in preparation for the March 3 primary election, the North Carolina Center for Nonprofits has been fielding many questions about the types of election-related activities nonprofits can and can’t do.
+As yard signs begin to show up in lawns across North Carolina in preparation for the election, the North Carolina Center for Nonprofits has been fielding many questions about the types of election-related activities nonprofits can and can’t do.
 To save you the trouble of a phone call or email, we’re sharing some thoughts (and even a few answers!) on some of the most common questions we’re hearing.

 I only have one minute and thirty-eight seconds to read this blog post (and I just spent 17 seconds of it reading this long-winded question): What are the basic rules about nonprofits and elections?